 Check whether a card pays out monthly or yearly.
-Cards that pay cash back on a monthly basis are less likely to have minimum spend requirements, while card issuers who pay annually are more likely to say we must earn a certain amount before they pay out.
+Cards that pay cashback on a monthly basis are less likely to have minimum spend requirements, while card issuers who pay annually are more likely to say we must earn a certain amount before they pay out.
 Finally, it sounds obvious, but it's important to pick a card we can actually use.
-There's no point applying for a cash back card that doesn't reward the kind of spending we do, or isn't accepted by enough of our favourite retailers to make it pay.
+There's no point applying for a cashback credit card that doesn't reward the kind of spending we do, or isn't accepted by enough of our favourite retailers to make it pay.

 The best way to earn cash back with a credit card is to use it for everyday spending rather than one-off purchases.
 Some card issuers who offer tiered cash back schemes make this easier by offering their best rates for spending in supermarkets or petrol stations.
 But it's important to pay off that everyday spending in full each month, or the interest we owe could wipe out any money we make back.

 The best cashback deals also depend on how much we routinely spend.
 It would be easy to think that the more we spend the more we can earn, but some cash back credit cards only reward spending up to a certain amount each month.
 Anyone who knows they'll spend more than that may want to consider whether they can earn more with a different card.

 When is a cashback credit card not such a good deal?